10 benefits of an Agile Operating Model

 Implementing an agile operating model can be a game-changer for organizations, transforming processes ranging from decision-making to product development.
 As agile becomes even more mainstream in tech and business circles, some of the benefits — like quicker market feedback — have become more well-known.
 But other benefits are less so.
-Here are 10 benefits that are commonly experienced, some of which may come as a surprise.
+Here are 10 benefits of introducing agile in operations that are commonly experienced, some of which may come as a surprise.

 1) Changes in the supplier’s way of working